 Why We Do It

-Advocacy for the establishment of a Peace Tax Fund is part of a long and distinguished history of religious freedom, freedom of conscience, and conscientious objection to war in the U.S.A.
-NCPTF believes that any form of coerced participation in military activity violates the inalienable right of people to live according to their religious conscience and ethical beliefs.
-Therefore, we promote legislation that is structured to acknowledge and accommodate this basic individual right.
+Advocacy for the establishment of a Peace Tax Fund is part of a long and distinguished history of the struggle for the First Amendment rights of religious freedom, freedom of conscience, and conscientious objection to war in the U.S.A.
+NCPTF believes that any form of coerced participation in military activity violates the inalienable right of the individual to live according to her/his conscience including religious or ethical beliefs.
+Therefore, we promote legislation that is structured to acknowledge and accommodate this basic constitutional individual right.
 Just as our nation has developed a means by which citizens, on the basis of religious conscience, may choose to do non-military service in lieu of military service when a military draft is in effect, we advocate for statutes that establish a means by which the income tax payments of designated conscientious objectors can be directed to non-military purposes.
-Read about the Peace Tax Fund’s background, why it is important that the bill gets passed, and what effects its enactment will have on our nation.

 The Distinction between the Campaign and the Foundation

 The National Campaign for a Peace Tax Fund represents a growing constituency of over 2,000 active members in all 50 states.
 Components of the Campaign include professional lobbyists, activist networks, and newsletter publications.

 Representative John Lewis (D-GA), a member of the U.S. House of Representatives, re-introduced the Religious Freedom Peace Tax Fund Act as H.R.
 4169 in the 115th Congress on August 6, 2019.
 Peace Tax campaigns similar to the one in the United States are gaining strength in 16 other countries around the world.